richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 presented, some teachers think it will also help increase engagement to courses: if our participants have had to pay, they will take a course more seriously.
-Also, from a management perspective, this is a great mechanism to weed out smaller (hence, less cost-effective) courses.
+Also, from a management perspective, this may be a very effective mechanism to weed out smaller (hence, less cost-effective) courses.

 This well-intended solution to some, however, is a hindrance to all: teachers of courses that have no problem accepting all